 NOTE 1: Optimizing notifications is more important than optimizing subscriptions.

-NOTE 2: Subscriptions related with AoI are handled by SMF that subscribe/unsubscribe to the relevant UPF(s) on behalf of the final consumer based on whether the UE is in the target AoI.
+NOTE 2: Subscriptions related with AoI are handled by SMF that subscribe/unsubscribe to the relevant UPF(s) on behalf of the final consumer based on whether the UE is in the target AoI (for example, the SMF can first get the UE list within the AoI and keep being updated about the UE list by subscribing to AMF, and then subscribe/unsubscribe to the relevant UPF(s) on behalf of the final consumer)..
 This allows the UPF not having to determine the AMF where to subscribe for UE presence in the AoI.

 NOTE 3: For event subscriptions requiring interactions with 5G AN, a solution where the UPF event consumer would directly subscribe to UPF and then UPF would ask SMF to send N2 SM signalling to 5G AN would be more complex and not bring advantage.